 If you blog in a niche not familiar to you, creating contents becomes a big problem.
 You end up producing crappy contents, rewriting the works of other bloggers.
 This is appalling for your readers and your blog as well.
 I have been there; I know how it feels.

 I started my first blog in the entertainment niche.
 I couldn’t sustain the blog for a year.
+All my posts were plagiarized articles.
 Creating valuable contents was a big challenge, I had to abandon that topic, and then I started writing about computers and gadgets where I knew I could produce contents without passing through all that stress.

 When starting out blogging, learn to write what you know.
 Do not chase those competitive niches; your voice won’t be heard.
 I always advise newbies to go for the unpopular niches that are less competitive.